Argon-/mpv-stats/readme.md

 Requirements
 ============

-The latest version of this script requires mpv version **0.26.0** or above (or at least [newer than this commit](https://github.com/mpv-player/mpv/commit/6a12b1fdc3c5c70fed15734c02f65005db2835cd)).
+The latest version of this script requires mpv version **0.26.0** or above (or at least [newer than this 0.25 commit](https://github.com/mpv-player/mpv/commit/6a12b1fdc3c5c70fed15734c02f65005db2835cd)).
 For older mpv versions please go to [Releases](https://github.com/Argon-/mpv-stats/releases).
 The oldest supported version of mpv is 0.9.3.

-There are no further/external dependencies.

 Usage